elatov/elatov.github.io/_posts/2012-03-20-increase-lvm-partition-size-on-a-linux-vm.md

 	Performing an on-line resize of /dev/VolGroup00/LogVol00 to 3637248 (4k) blocks.
 	The filesystem on /dev/VolGroup00/LogVol00 is now 3637248 blocks long.

-Let&#8217;s see if the OS sees the correct size:
+Let's see if the OS sees the correct size:

 	[root@rac2 ~]# df -h
 	Filesystem                      Size Used  Avail Use% Mounted on